How long have you been studying at the University of Cumbria?

 I have been studying at the University of Cumbria since September 2018 as part of my degree apprenticeship.
 My degree lasts three years as part of my four year apprenticeship.
 During my qualification, I learn the academic theory from the university, and at the same time, I gain practical work experience with Sellafield Ltd.

 Do you feel studying here has benefitted you?

-I think studying with the university has definitely benefitted me.
+I think studying at the university has definitely benefitted me.
 I always hoped to study towards a degree but the traditional university route didn’t really appeal to me.

-Personally, I learn much better when I can understand theory and apply it in the work place – so an apprenticeship was perfect for my learning style.
+Personally, I learn much better when I can understand the theory and apply it in the workplace – so an apprenticeship was perfect for my learning style.
 I was able to work whilst studying and apply my knowledge in a real project environment.

 The course is really well structured and clearly aligned to the Association for Project Management approach and Body of Knowledge – which is the key to project management theory.